-Tragus Piercing Guide With Beautiful Images
+Tragus Piercings: Guide & Images

 If you want to stay away from the ear piercings that everyone has, check out tragus piercings.
-They aren’t as popular as helix or conch piercings are.
-But they are every bit as cool.
+They aren’t as popular as helix or conch piercings are, but they are every bit as cool.
 So if you’re looking for something different, these fit the bill.

 Those who aren’t sure what a tragus piercing is will learn all about them in this article.
 Be prepared to wow your friends with your vast new tragus piercing knowledge.

 What Is A Tragus Piercing?

 Before you understand what a tragus piercing is, first you have to know what a tragus is.
 If you look at your ear or feel it, right above your ear lobe, you’ll feel a harder section of the ear that’s on the edge of your face.
 That’s the tragus – it’s the area that’s located in front of your ear canal.

 The tragus is made out of cartilage, which is why it feels hard yet can be bent.

 Most people are able to get a tragus piercing without any issues.
 On the other hand, if you have an unusually thin tragus, you might not be able to get your tragus pierced.
 It could simply be too thin to support the weight and pull of the jewelry.
 Your piercer will be able to tell you if you can go ahead with this piercing or if you should sit it out.

 What Happens During A Tragus Piercing?

 As with all piercings made by reputable piercers, anyone performing a tragus piercing will make sure to disinfect the skin before they get started.
 A disinfectant will be rubbed on the tragus to make sure any surface bacteria is removed or killed.